 Decide When to Receive Social Security

 No retiree should expect to rely on Social Security, but it can be an important contributor to a budget.
 It’s important to think now about when to start receiving those payments.
 It’s best to wait if possible.
 The longer you put off the payments, the greater the benefits will be.
+Remember to keep home care assistance in mind, you never know if you may need it.

 For anyone born in 1960 or later, eligibility for benefits begin at age 67.
 Taking payments earlier means getting less.
 If you can wait until age 70, you’ll get the maximum.
 There are no additional benefits beyond 70.
 Plan your finances with this in mind and make sure you can survive and thrive longer before resorting to Social Security.